-The superceding indictment charges a conspiracy to commit two separate crimes or offenses.
+The superseding indictment charges a conspiracy to commit two separate crimes or offenses, namely possession with intent to distribute methamphetamine and distribution of methamphetamine.
 It is not necessary for the prosecution to prove a conspiracy to commit both of those offenses.
 It would be sufficient if the prosecution proves, beyond a reasonable doubt, a conspiracy to commit one of those offenses; but, in that event, in order to return a verdict of guilty, you must unanimously agree upon which of the two offenses was the subject of the conspiracy.
 If you cannot agree in that manner, you must find the defendant not guilty.

-To assist you in determining whether there was an agreement to possess with the intent to distribute marijuana, which was one of the alleged objectives of the conspiracy, you should consider the elements of a "possession with intent to distribute" offense.
-The elements of possession with intent to distribute marijuana are the following: (1) a person was in possession of marijuana; (2) the person knew that he or she was, or intended to be, in possession of a controlled substance; and (3) the person intended to distribute some or all of the controlled substance to another person.
+To assist you in determining whether there was an agreement or understanding to possess with the intent to distribute methamphetamine, which was one of the alleged objectives of the conspiracy, you should consider the elements of a "possession with intent to distribute" offense.
+The elements of possession with intent to distribute methamphetamine are the following: (1) a person was in possession of methamphetamine; (2) the person knew that he was, or intended to be, in possession of a controlled substance; and (3) the person intended to distribute some or all of the methamphetamine to another person.

-To assist you in determining whether there was an agreement or understanding to distribute marijuana, which was one of the alleged objectives of the conspiracy, you should consider the elements of a "distribution" offense.
-The elements of distributing marijuana are the following: (1) a person intentionally distributed marijuana to another; and (2) at the time of the distribution, the person knew that what he or she was distributing was a controlled substance.
+To assist you in determining whether there was an agreement or understanding to distribute methamphetamine, which was the other alleged objective of the conspiracy, you should consider the elements of a "distribution" offense.
+The elements of distribution of methamphetamine are the following: (1) a person intentionally distributed methamphetamine to another; and (2) at the time of the distribution, the person knew that what he was distributing was a controlled substance.

-To find an individual defendant guilty of the "conspiracy" charged in the superceding indictment, you do not have to find that the offense of distribution of marijuana or possession with the intent to distribute marijuana, was actually committed by the defendant or anyone else.
-It is the agreement to distribute or to possess with the intent to distribute marijuana that is illegal, so that is the conduct that has been charged in the superceding indictment, and what must be proved to establish the defendant's guilt on that charge.
+To find the defendant guilty of the "conspiracy" charged in the superseding indictment, you do not have to find that the offense of possession with the intent to distribute methamphetamine or distribution of methamphetamine was actually committed by the defendant or anyone else.
+It is the agreement to distribute or to possess with the intent to distribute methamphetamine that is illegal, so that is the conduct that has been charged in the superseding indictment, and what must be proved to establish the defendant's guilt on that charge.

-Two, that the defendant voluntarily and intentionally joined in the agreement or understanding, either at the time it was first reached or at some later time while it was still in effect; and thereby become a member.
-Similarly, the mere knowledge of an illegal act or association by a defendant with an individual engaged in the illegal conduct of a conspiracy is not enough to prove a person has joined or conspiracy.
+Two, that Kent Hazelrigg voluntarily and intentionally joined in the agreement or understanding, either at the time it was first reached or at some later time while it was still in effect;

 You should understand that merely being present at the scene of an event, or merely acting in the same way as others or merely associating with others, does not prove that a person has joined in an agreement or understanding.
-A person who has no knowledge of a conspiracy but who happens to act in a way which advances some purpose of one, does not
+A person who has no knowledge of a conspiracy but who happens to act in a way which advances some purpose of one, does not thereby become a member.
+Similarly, the mere knowledge of an illegal act or association by a defendant with an individual engaged in the illegal conduct of a conspiracy is not enough to prove a person has joined the conspiracy.